 My friend Lauren kept her Border Collie puppy, Raven, in her bathroom when she couldn’t keep an eye on him.
 Border Collie puppies can be pretty active, so finding a safe place to contain Raven was very important.
 The bathroom was a good choice because the tile floor was easy to clean up in the event of an accident.
 It was also just the right size for a puppy: big enough to let him play and stretch his legs, but small enough to make it easy to puppy-proof.

-If you want to make a bathroom your puppy’s “safe room,” you’ll need to first look at all the potential hazards that lurk there and how you can fix them.
+If you want to make a bathroom your puppy’s “safe room,” you’ll need to first look at all the potential hazards that lurk there and determine how you can fix them.
 Here are the issues you’ll need to address.

 Adult dogs have the reputation of drinking from the toilet.
 Puppies have been known to drown in them.
 Be sure to keep the toilet lid closed when your puppy is in the bathroom.
 If you’re concerned your puppy may open the lid, consider a child safety latch to keep it securely closed.

 Bathrooms are a popular place to store medications and personal grooming items, both of which can be hazardous to a puppy.
 Make sure all medications are kept in cabinets high off the ground, where your puppy can’t get them.
-If you have an agile pup who might jump or climb up onto counters, giving him access to your medicine cabinet, relocate your medications to another room of the house.
-Likewise things like shampoo, soap, shaving cream and anything else your puppy might get into.
+If you have an agile pup who might jump or climb up onto counters, giving them access to your medicine cabinet, relocate your medications to another room of the house.
+Likewise, move things like shampoo, soap, shaving cream and anything else your puppy might get into.
 You may want to consider putting a baby latch on your cabinets to ensure your puppy can’t get the doors open and get into the items kept inside.

 Cabinet corners and door hinges are usually made of wood, which can be very appealing to a teething puppy.
-If your pup has a penchant for gnawing on wood, you can take steps to deter him.
+If your pup has a penchant for gnawing on wood, you can take steps to deter them.
 Consider applying bitter apple spray on wooden corners in the bathroom.
 To be even safer, tape plastic wrap to the corners.
 It’s likely your puppy will lose interest in trying to chew these areas once they are covered up.

 Most bathrooms contain a rug or two, which also might prove very appealing to your teething puppy.
 Rather than take a chance of having your puppy chew up your rug (and possibly swallow some of it, which can cause a blockage), temporarily remove rugs from the bathroom until your pup is grown up enough not to chew them.
 Rugs can also be a temptation for a puppy that isn’t completely housebroken yet.
 Most dogs prefer to urinate on an absorbent surface than on hard tile.
 If there’s a rug in proximity, your pup is more likely to have an accident.